schromp/SystemsProgramming/malloc_lab/notes.md

 ## Things to keep in mind

- - Use Macros and inline functions in order to speed up program and get more throughput
- - check pointer casting thoroughly
- - there will be no real structs for the heap and heap blocks because the datastructure is stored directly into memory
-   -  Exception: There might be a way to utilize structs to access memory easier (example next and before pointer)
-   -  Macros will be better suited for this, maybe
 - Do I have to initialiaze multiple blocks on start or just one?
  - initialize list with a minimum amount of blocks (maybe not needed) and add blocks using sbrk later

-## Data Structure

-Maybe store some heap information on start of heap (size)

-Header with free bit and size of allocated memory
-If free bit equals 1 then store pointers to the next and the before free element if block is the first or last one in heap it points to null Data after headerbit has to be aligned properly

-Sizes:
-  Header size = unsigned int
-  free header size = unsigned int + pointer + pointer = 4 Byte + 8 Byte + 8 Byte = 20 Byte

-  pointer take up atleast a block(depending on alignment - 2 for alignment(4) and 1 for alignment(8))
-  size needed in free is: 16byte(2 or 4 blocks)

-### Implicit List

-Using only size of allocated memory to find next spot in memory
-Problem: when freeing the values coalescing behind is hard.
-This leads to fragmentation
-Solution: Bidirectional coalescing.
-Store the size of block at end
+- Check alignment methods

 ### Explicit List